Squiggly1/NetworkSecurity-Assignment1/documentation.md

 <span style="font-size:1.25em;">In the "recv" function we implement a nonce checker, this will be where we detect replay attacks.
 We exract the nonce from the dictionary and the reciever checks the nonce against a set of existing nonces.
 If a message has a nonce that already exists in the set, this indicates that the message may be a replay attack.
 However, if the nonce is unique, we add it to the set, indicating it is a "seen nonce"</span>

 ## Authentication

+Why might we want to allow for peer-to-peer file transfers between bots? file transfer = keylogged data that's stolen financial files that's been stolen from user files

+What are the advantages and disadvantages to using a central web server (pastebot.net in our case, similar to pastebin.com) to distribute files when controlling a botnet? advantages = patching bots = easier

+disadvantage =

+Although you did not work on communications between bots and a central server for this assignment, there is a major flaw in the template implementation of bot-server communications.
+Explain how your botnet, if used in the real world, could be trivially controlled by other hackers or government agencies.
+How might one attempt to stop it?